For "Batman" shooting victim, death was final act of heroism

 During the shooting, she recalled thinking, "I think Jon just took a bullet for me," adding she was alive because of him.

-James Eagan Holmes, 24, was arrested behind the theatre minutes later and was in court for the first time on Monday.
+James Eagan Holmes, 24, was arrested behind the theater minutes later and was in court for the first time on Monday.
 He will be formally charged next Monday.

 Blunk served in the Navy for five years with his best friend and godfather of his two children, 26-year-old Kyle Dawson.